 • Industry: Mortgage REIT and alternative asset management

-Most real estate investment trusts (REITs) that you read about tend to be “equity REITs,” which deal in physical real estate.
+Most REITs that you read about tend to be “equity REITs,” which deal in physical real estate.
 Specifically, they own (and sometimes operate or manage) properties, whether that’s apartments, office buildings, hotels, warehouses, you name it.

 But “mortgage REITs” deal in paper real estate.
 That typically takes the form of residential and/or commercial mortgages, as well as mortgage-backed securities (MBSes).
 An mREIT will borrow money at short-term interest rates.
 It will take that money and buy mortgages, MBSes, and/or other mortgage-related securities.
 It will then earn income from the interest generated by these products—and use much of this profit to pay dividends to its shareholders.
 In fact, mREITs tend to have higher dividend yields than their traditional real estate cousins.